Delport121/Obsidian_Vault/Meetings/Meeting Notes 10.md

 		High-Performance Autonomous Racing
 	- [ ] https://journals.sagepub.com/doi/pdf/10.1177/1729881418755245

-- [ ] Particle filter rough implementation
+- [x] Particle filter rough implementation  [completion:: 2024-05-30]
 - [x] Simulator visualisation of ben's stuff (real time) (Maybe)  [completion:: 2024-05-22]
 - [x] Some further implementation of sensors on ros (I have the f1tenth repo, but I think it would be good to have my own vehicle with a lidar and camera)  [completion:: 2024-05-28]
 - [ ] Study f1 tenth repo and ros repo (Specifically the particle filter)